 Insurance Acceptance Updates

-We are currently in-network/accepting Optum, United HealthCare, Aetna, and MHN insurance.
+We are currently in-network/accepting Optum, United HealthCare, Aetna, Cigna, and MHN insurance.
 We are part of the Kaiser Permanente out-of-network/PPN provider network.

 If you have questions that are still unanswered, please feel free to contact us.
 We look forward to hearing from you!